MAVERICK-VF142/MAVERICK-VF142/README.md

 - 🌱 I’m currently learning java and python
 - 💞️ I’m looking to collaborate on any project in which i can work
 - 📫 you can email me on ashutosh.jena.mav.1@gmail.com
+- 📫 connect with me on Linkedin https://www.linkedin.com/in/ashutosh-jena-865046246

 <!---
 MAVERICK-VF142/MAVERICK-VF142 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.